This Privacy Notice applies to Deloitte Greece Entities, which are:

 1. “Deloitte Business Solutions Societe Anonyme of Business Consultants” with the distinctive title “DELOITTE BUSINESS SOLUTIONS SA”,

-2. “Deloitte Certified Public Accountants Societe Anonyme” with the distinctive title “DELOITTE.”,
+2. “Deloitte Certified Public Accountants Societe Anonyme” with the distinctive title “DELOITTE.” and

 (collectively “Deloitte” or the “Firm”), in compliance with applicable national and European legislation on data protection, hereby informs, in its capacity as a data controller, with respect to the collection, processing and storage of data subjects’ personal data.